 The Château was owned by the Duke of Aumale, who was a collector of fine arts and compiled one of the most notable collections in all of France.
 Now you can see his collection for yourself, as the Château de Chantilly holds one of the best art galleries in the country.

 The gardens are the star of the estate, though.
-Divided into different sections, each with their own theme, you could wander all day around this serene, calm gardens.
+Divided into different sections, each with its own theme, you could wander all day around these serene, calm gardens.
 You’ll find quiet, wooded areas contrasted with neatly-manicured lawns, a Chinese garden, a traditional English garden nearby, and much more.
-Devote a good part of your day at the Château de Chantilly to taking in the grounds in all their splendour.
+Devote a good part of your day at the Château de Chantilly to taking in the grounds in all their splendor.